The Home Of Outdoor Living

-Growing ginger in a pot is a satisfying project.
-Ginger does really well in containers and rarely has problems, as long as it has the right conditions to thrive in.
-The most common complaint gardeners have about ginger is that they don't have enough to harvest for cooking with this tasty rhizome (technically, it's not a root).
-Although easier than growing vegetables in pots, growing ginger for harvesting does require a little know-how.
+Learning how to grow ginger in containers is relatively simple.
+In fact, it rarely has any problems, as long as it has the right conditions to thrive in.
+The most common complaint gardeners have about ginger is that they don't have enough to harvest for cooking with this tasty rhizome (technically, it's not a root) – but a bit of patience is usually all that's needed.

 Pick the right type of planter when growing ginger in a pot

 He says to grow these plants in wide pots rather than narrow ones.
 The reason, he explains, is that the ginger stalks you see above soil level 'creep in one direction.'
 Essentially, they 'grow horizontally' and then bend upwards because 'the rhizome expands horizontally.'
 So, 'it makes more sense to grow ginger in a wide, shallow pot rather than a narrow deep pot.'